syncfusion-content/maui-docs/MAUI/Funnel-Charts/DataLabels.md

 ![Data label for .NET MAUI Funnel chart](DataLabel_images/MAUI_data_label.png)

-## Template
+## LabelTemplate

-The [SfFunnelChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfFunnelChart.html?tabs=tabid-1) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.
+The [SfFunnelChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfFunnelChart.html) provides support to customize the appearance of the datalabel by using the [LabelTemplate]() property.

 {% tabs %}